 How the portal site works

 The event portal site is provided for the convenience of our users who wish to have one central area that aggregates all of your events on Corsizio and can be easily shared with your audience or even used as your events website.
-It allows your audience to quickly get an overview of all of your current and upcoming events and register to any of them.
+It allows your audience to quickly get an overview of all of your current and upcoming events and register for any of them.
 People can filter on those events based on categories, location, price, and other filters that you configure and enable them to find what they need.
 If you enable access to it, the portal site will be public and searchable on major search engines.
 It is generated with SEO and mobile-friendly technology.
 While this portal site is auto-generated for each account by default, it is up to you if you use it by sharing it and linking to it.